google/go-cloud/internal/docs/pubsub/design.md

     doneChan    chan struct {}{}
 }

+// TopicOptions contains configuration for Topics. type TopicOptions struct {
+    // SendDelay tells the max duration to wait before sending the next batch of
+    // messages to the server.
+    SendDelay time.Duration

+    // BatchSize specifies the maximum number of messages that can go in a batch
+    // for sending.
+    BatchSize int
+}

 // msgCtx pairs a Message with the Context of its Send call. type msgCtx struct {
     msg    *Message